-What Is Emotionally Focused Therapy And Can It Help Me In My Relationship?
+What Is Emotionally Focused Therapy, And Can It Benefit My Relationship?

-There are many types of therapy available for those seeking help, either for themselves or their relationship.
-Of course, not every method is a perfect fit for every single person or situation.
-Still, for those struggling with attachment troubles and interested in therapy for their family or relationship concerns, emotion-focused counseling may be the best option for you.
+Many types of therapy are available for those seeking help, either for themselves or their relationship.
+Although not every method is a perfect fit for every person or situation, emotionally focused therapy (EFT) can benefit those struggling with attachment or relationship-related emotions.
+Learning more about EFT can help you decide if it would benefit your relationship.

-Emotionally focused therapy was originally developed by Sue Johnson, a Canadian psychologist, who believed in the importance of attachment theory and how it still applies in adult relationships, as well as the significance of emotions in the context of therapy and repairing relationships between those who may be emotionally closed off or have difficulties with expressing themselves.
-When done in the context of individual therapy, emotion-focused counseling instead emphasizes analyzing and understanding the patient's emotions and emotional responses to their problems and using that insight and information to help them make the changes necessary to improve their quality of life.
+Emotionally focused therapy was initially developed by Sue Johnson, a Canadian psychologist, who believed in the importance of attachment theory and how it applies to adult romantic relationships.
+She also looked at the significance of emotions in the context of therapy and repairing relationships between those who may be emotionally closed off or have difficulties with expressing themselves.
+When done in the context of individual therapy, emotionally focused counseling emphasizes analyzing and understanding the client's emotional responses to their challenges and using that insight to help them make the changes necessary to improve their quality of life.

 What Situations Are Best For Seeking Emotionally Focused Therapy?